Top toy stores in Chicago

 Nothing may be better than 4,000 square feet of toys.
 This well-curated shop has it all—the latest and greatest "it" toys, retro toys, European toys, puzzles, magic kits, baby products and more.
 (Parents of Thomas the Tank Engine–crazed kiddos will also be highly impressed with the train selection.)
 Better still, you won't pay more than the big-box stores.

-With three Chicagoland locations and a robust e-commerce website, Toys et Cetera puts more than 10,000 toys at your fingertips.
-Shopping local has never been more convenient—we're talking complimentary gift wrapping, free shipping when you spend more than $199 and pickup at any store location.
+With three Chicagoland locations and a robust e-commerce website, Toys Et Cetera puts more th an 10,000 toys at your fingertips.
+Shopping local has never been more convenient—we're talking complimentary gift wrapping, free shipping when you spend over $199 and pickup at any store location.

 This veritable palace of playtime locomotives lures regular customers to suburban Berwyn not just from Cook County but from northern Indiana and southern Wisconsin, too.
 (Toy-train enthusiasts from around the world have also been known to visit this family-owned shop, which has been operating for two decades.)
 The colorful displays of train sets you can play with will entertain your kid (and you) for hours.
 From Brio and Thomas the Tank Engine to Playmobil toys, Legos, Carrera, Breyer horses, puzzles and crafts, you can easily spend the day in this store.